Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Classical quadratic gravity at second order

 which is a total derivative i.e.\ a boundary term that may be set to zero at the level of the action \cite{Alvarez-Gaume2016}.
 With this we may eliminate one arbitrary constant and, after redefining the other two in terms of the new constants $\alpha_g$ and $\beta$, we are left with the following form for our action.

-This specific paramaterization of the constants has been chosen so that $\alpha_g$ may play the role of a perturbation parameter in what follows and so that $\beta$ parameterizes the non-conformally-invariant part of the quadratic action.
+This specific paramaterization of the constants has been chosen so that $\alpha_g$ may play the role of a perturbation parameter when we linearize the action and so that $\beta$ parameterizes the non-conformally-invariant part of the quadratic action.
 The remaining quadratic part is equivalent to the action for Weyl's conformal gravity after dropping boundary terms, which may be shown using the identity

-Some reshuffling of the degrees of freedom (DOF) in this action is now in order since, as was demonstrated in \cite{Kubo2022}, covariant quantization of theories of gravity that are fourth order in derivatives is more easily carried out after replacing the fourth order terms in the action with a classically equivalent second order action.
+Some reshuffling of the degrees of freedom (DOF) in this action is in order since, as was demonstrated in \cite{Kubo2022}, covariant quantization of theories of gravity that are fourth order in derivatives is more easily carried out after replacing the fourth order terms in the action with a classically equivalent second order action.
 Accordingly, we introduce an auxiliary tensor field $H_{\alpha\beta}(x)$ and define the rank four ``metric'' $M_{\alpha\beta,\gamma\delta}$ and its inverse ${M^{-1}}^{\alpha\beta,\gamma\delta}$,

 where

 is the rank-four identity matrix.
 Then, noting the identity